 The configuration settings of the router are stored within the router in a configuration file.
-You can back up (save) this file to your computer, restore it, or reset it to the factory default settings.
+You can back up (save) this file to your computer, restore the settings, or reset the router to the factory default settings.

 Back Up Settings